 The images that you'll look back on with tears in your eyes are the ones that capture the personalities of your family in a true light.
 With this in mind, focus on their joy and you'll never be led astray.
 Use the burst mode on your camera to document a moment as it unfolds — pick your favorites from the burst right away and favorite them so that you don't have to think twice about them being in your favorites folder.

 Just because you’re grabbing a candid shot, that doesn’t mean you should forget about basic photography principles.
 For a standout candid photo, make sure your background looks clean and uncluttered and your shot is set up properly.
-You’d be surprised how much you can fix in post, but a good photo will always have these basic elements.
+You’d be surprised how much you can fix in post-production, but a good photo will always have these basic elements.

 When my children grow up, I want them to be able to look back at the photos I took and remember; their favorite stuffed animal, the shirt they insisted on wearing every day for a week, learning to ride their bike, the proud look they had after figuring something out.
 It’s their history and ours as a family, and I want to record as much of it as I can.